Frederic Remington: Altered States

 Other artworks displayed in Frederic Remington: Altered States went through a similar process in order to determine the truth about the work’s authenticity.
 Is it real or is it a fake?
-Opportunities for comparison include Remington’s painting The Thunder-Fighters Would Take Their Bows and Arrows, Their Guns, Their Magic Drum.
-Originally produced to illustrate the 1892 edition of Francis Parkman’s book The Oregon Trail: Sketches of Prairie and Rocky-Mountain Life, the painting on exhibit has a different number of figures than that of the illustration.
-A displayed edition of Parkman’s The Oregon Trail allows visitors to see how Remington reworked the composition in order to remarket his painting.
-The Way Post, (ca. 1881), a watercolor and gouache on paper, is signed with initials using a signature style Frederic Remington used occasionally as a young artist.
+Opportunities for comparison included Remington’s painting The Thunder-Fighters Would Take Their Bows and Arrows, Their Guns, Their Magic Drum.
+Originally produced to illustrate the 1892 edition of Francis Parkman’s book The Oregon Trail: Sketches of Prairie and Rocky-Mountain Life, the painting that was on exhibit had a different number of figures than that of the illustration.
+A displayed edition of Parkman’s The Oregon Trail allowed visitors to see how Remington reworked the composition in order to remarket his painting.
+The Way Post, (ca.1881), a watercolor and gouache on paper, was signed with initials using a signature style Frederic Remington used occasionally as a young artist.
 However, conservation studies suggest that the signature initials were applied at a later date, possibly by someone else.